MMSB-MOBI/lipid_droplets_aggregate/README.md

   -t NUMBER, --threshold NUMBER
                         Threshold for clustering (default : 13)
   -n NUMBER, --to-keep NUMBER
-                        Number of largest clusters to keep for the results report (default : 2)
+                        Number of largest clusters to keep for the results report (default : 2) --frames NUMBER       Number of frames to process (default : all) -m {residue,position}, --method {residue,position}
-  --no-plot             Disable plot creation
+                        Method for clusters correspondance through frames (residue or position)
 ```